zazakia/TinderaWebPedlerV0/README.md

-# 🛍️ Peddlr POS Mobile App
+# 🛍️ Tindera POS Mobile App

 A modern, feature-rich Point of Sale (POS) mobile application built with Next.js 15, TypeScript, and Tailwind CSS.
 Designed specifically for mobile-first retail operations with comprehensive inventory management and multi-unit pricing support.